 It may seem that everyone in the world speaks English, but in fact 75% of the world's population does not.
 Languages at GCSE are fun to learn: you will listen to popular songs, watch news reports, watch films and read comics and books, all in a different language.
-Your progress will become noticeable quite quickly - soon you will start talking with our Foreign Language Assistants with confidence, picking up new information in the listening exercises, and gaining a better understanding in your reading work.
+Your progress will become noticeable quite quickly - soon you will start communicating with confidence, picking up new information in the listening exercises, and gaining a better understanding in your reading work.